Grade Level: 6 (5-6)

 Voting: Ask a true/false question and have students vote by holding thumbs up for true and thumbs down for false.
 Count the votes and write the totals on the board.
 Give the right answer.

 - True or False: Engineers often test substances by tasting them.
 (Answer: False.
 Scientists and engineers never test substances by tasting them.
-They use special paper that changes color depending on whether the substance is an acid or base [students can do this in the Air Pollution unit, Acid (and Base) Rainbows activity], or they use electronic pH probes.)
+They use special paper that changes color depending on whether the substance is an acid or base [students can do this in the Acid (and Base) Rainbows activity], or they use electronic pH probes.)

 Lesson Summary Assessment